sampsaoinonen/tsoha-martketplace/README.md

 - an admin can remove any ad
 - an admin can remove any user profile

-## Current state (6.2)
+## Current state

 Registering, logging in and out are working.
-So is "add new ad" - page though is not adding anything to the database yet.
+So is "add new ad" - page except pics not adding anything to the database yet.
+Browse-page shows really simple list of the adds.
 The overall appearence of the webpage is coming together.

 The app is possible to test on https://tsoha-2manygittars.herokuapp.com